Guidelines for Visitors

 Zonca hosts a number of working dogs whose job it is to guard the goats and sheep against wolves.
-Please maintain your distance, especially when they are working with goats and sheep, give them wide berth and go around them if you are passing them in the Alps.
+Please maintain your distance, especially when they are working with goats and sheep, give them wide berth and go around them if you are passing them in the village or on paths in the forest.
 Working dogs like our Sila's are not for cuddling.
 If they come over and want to sniff you, don't worry, they are just checking you out and getting to know you, but please do not stroke or cuddle them.

 Getting here and about:

 There is a road up to a car parking space just about 50 meters below Zonca.
 You need a four-wheel drive to get all the way up.
 The road is private and it is necessary to arrange use before arriving!

 There are basically two footpaths leading to Zonca, one from behind the church in Seppiana and one from Barboniga.
 The Seppiana path is shorter and quite steep, the Barboniga path is longer but an easier walk.
 There are maps on our website.

 Paths in and around the village are public and you are welcome to walk wherever you like.
 Please close gates to prevent animals from getting into gardens.

 Please visit the directions page for more detailed information: